How to Write a Value Proposition That Converts (Without Jargon or Buzzwords)

 Now ask them: “What does this company do?”

-If they look at you with the blank stare of someone trying to solve a quadratic equation in their head, your value proposition is broken.
+If they look at you with the blank stare of someone trying to solve a quadratic equation in their head, your Unique Selling Proposition (USP) is broken.

 They don’t.
 To the rest of the world, you just sound like noise.